GildedPleb/hab-guide/docs/l2-k3s/standup-live.md

 Let's now stand-up a live k3s cluster.

-Though k3s is fully live and active in its "vanilla state" we can't build anything substantial on top of it without first running some "service apps" that open up its functionality layers.
+Though k3s is fully live and active in its "vanilla state" we can't build anything substantial on top of it without first running some "low level apps" that open up its functionality layers.
 All these apps will be required to get Bitcoin in the proper environment.
 As such, completing these steps will be getting Bitcoin not just into the raw state, but into the vanilla state as well.
 As mentioned, once we lean deeper into the software side of things, we start to get very streamlined.

 ## Live K3s

-All of these apps can be installed with one Ansible-Playbook command, which we will do at the end, but we will need to edit more than a few settings beforehand.
+All of these apps can be installed with one Ansible-Playbook command, which we will do at the end, but we may need to edit more than a few settings beforehand.
 Though pre-sets exist, you should tinker, try to get your barrings, and change a handful of things.
 We will try to point out all the needed changes and offer basic explanations.

 :::caution